-Effective fall 2018, all anesthesia specialty courses will be held at the Union Square Campus (USC) in Greensboro.
+All anesthesia specialty courses will be held at the Union Square Campus (USC) in Greensboro.
 The new USC building is a state of the art nursing education building outfitted with technology classrooms, labs, simulation space and an OR suite.
-Additional amenities include easy access parking, student lockers, student lounge with a refrigerator and microwave, and student study areas.
+Additional amenities include easy access parking, student lockers, student lounge with refrigerators and microwave, and student study areas.

 PREREQUISITES FOR ADMISSION

-- Bachelor of Science in Nursing from a program accredited by the National League for Nursing (NLNAC) or the Commission on Collegiate Nursing Education (CCNE)
+- Bachelor of Science in Nursing from a program accredited by the National League for Nursing (NLNAC) or the Commission on Collegiate Nursing Education (CCNE).
+Please NOTE: The BSN must be completed before application submission.

 - Minimum 3.2 GPA